 YOUR_TENANT.pem.
 Save this file; you will need to upload it when you configure the service provider.

-Select the Endpoints view, locate SAML Protocol URL, and copy and save it; you will need to provide it to the service provider.
+Select the Endpoints tab and locate SAML Protocol URL.
+Copy and save it.
+You will need to provide it to the service provider.

-Scroll to the top of the Settings page, and select the Addons view.
+Scroll to the top and select the Addons tab.

-Locate Application Callback URL, and enter the URL of the service provider (or application) to which the SAML assertions should be sent after Auth0 has authenticated the user.
+On the Settings tab, enter the Application Callback URL from the service provider (or application) to which the SAML assertions should be sent after Auth0 has authenticated the user.
 This is the Assertion Consumer Service (ACS) URL.

-If your service provider is sending multiple ACS URLs in the SAML request, you will need to add them to the allow list by navigating to your Application's Settings view, locating Allowed Callback URLs, and adding them.
+If your service provider sends multiple ACS URLs in the SAML request, you will need to add them to the allow list by navigating to your application's Settings tab, locating Allowed Callback URLs, and adding them.

-If the service provider supports uploading a metadata file, provide the metadata URL obtained on the SAML Addon's Usage view, above.
+If the service provider supports uploading a metadata file, provide the metadata URL obtained on the SAML2 Web Addon Usage tab.

 If the service provider does not support uploading a metadata file, configure settings manually, using the information from the SAML Addon's Usage view.